 - In a Group: If you are hiking in a group, spread out to minimize the chance of multiple victims from the same strike.

-- CPR: If a member of your group is struck and knocked unconscious, CPR should be administered immediately.
-Note that victims do not carry any electrical charge after being struck.
+- CPR: If the victim is knocked unconscious and does not appear to be breathing, CPR should be administered immediately.
+It is safe to touch them as victims do not carry any electrical charge after being struck by lightning.